Killa4/Rust-Player-Count-Bot/README.md

 2. Clone the repository onto your computer.
 3. Open a terminal in that folder, and install the packages with `npm install`.
 4. Open the `config.json` and add your server information.
-5. Edit `Start.bat` with your folder path.
-6. Once the path is correct run start.bat and console window will pop up with the status messages as it updates discord.
+5. Once the config is correct run start.bat and console window will pop up with the status messages as it updates discord.